 Care managers also often help resolve conflicts.
 Family members may have differing opinions on the best course of care or treatment for their loved one, and the disagreements can become highly charged.

 The care management team also looks for signs of depression in residents, which may become debilitating and dangerous if not addressed.

 Results in Human Terms

-As a result, the independent living residents at Bethesda stay in their apartments an average of three additional years after Bethesda’s care management team begins to provide service.
-Chandelle has yet to find a care management program in any long-term care organization that provides additional independent living time of this length.
+As a result of their efforts, the independent living residents at Bethesda stay in their apartments an average of three additional years after Bethesda’s care management team begins to provide service.
+Not too many long-term care organizations have care management programs that can provides additional independent living time of this length.